shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 **DIY Call Recognizer** is a utility within **Analysis Programs**, a command line program that analyses long-duration audio-recordings of the enviornment. `AnalysisPrograms.exe` (abbreviated from here to AP) contains many sub-programs, one of which provides you with the ability to write your own call recognizers.
 This manual describes how to write a **DIY call recognizer**.
 Refer to other manuals for other functionality.

 ## Contents ##
-- A: Why bother with a DIY recognizer?
+- A: Why bother with a DIY call recognizer?
 - B: Calls, syllables, harmonics
 - C: Acoustic events
 - D: Seven kinds of acoustic event
 - E: Configuration files
-- F: Six steps to detect a call using DIY Call Recognizer
-- G: An efficient strategy to tune parameters
+- F: An efficient strategy to tune parameters
-- H: Seven Stages to Building a DIY Call Recognizer
+- G: Seven Stages to Building a DIY Call Recognizer
-- I: The DIY Call Recognizer command line
+- H: The DIY Call Recognizer command line

 ==============================================================
-## A: Why bother with a DIY recognizer?**
+## A: Why bother with a DIY call recognizer?

 There are three levels of sophistication in call recognizers:
 1. The simplist is the handcrafted template.